 The expenses of the Society include administration costs and investment management costs.
-Administration costs, £0.1m, are managed through an agreement with ULP and Utmost Life and Pensions Services (ULPS).
-The agreements with ULP and ULPS provide for a fixed cost per policy for administration in order to manage expense risk, and are sensitive to future inflation rates.
+Administration costs, £0.1m, are managed through an agreement with ULP.
+The agreements with ULP provides for a fixed cost per policy for administration plus an inflationary increase set by reference to RPI in order to manage expense risk, and are sensitive to future inflation rates.
 Investment management costs are calculated on a basis point charge.